-My inspiration is derived from a passion for ancient textiles from around the world and through the ages.
+My inspiration is derived from a passion for ancient textiles and needlework from around the world and through the ages.
 People, animals and foliage combine to breathe life into my folk art scenes.
-Using mostly local wools from local farms, and on occasion, even knowing the name of the sheep that produced the wool is a very special aspect of my work.

 The technical portion of each handmade wool felt tapestry is created in a three stage process.